t-geindre/php-gpio/README.md

 ----------

 Running the full PhpUnit tests set over php-gpio requires a sudoable user, because of various gpio operations.
-Such practice isn't security-aware & therefore not recommeded in an Internet environment (see I/O permissions section).
 Instead of installing phpunit, you can just download & use the single PhpUnit package.
 This can be easily done using `cURL`, to get the standalone PhpUnit's phar file: